kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/01-receiving-money-basics/articles/03-what-types-of-payments-can-i-receive-into-my-account/content.md

+# Receiving money basics
-# What types of payments can I receive into my account?
+## What types of payments can I receive into my account?
 The type of payments you can receive depends on the currency.

 We can’t accept cash or cheque payments for any currency.